UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ### Creating simple home intranet web server on your RPi.

-We can create a simple web server on our RPi to be able to view our detector results on our smart phone when connected to our home metwork.
+We can create a simple web server on our RPi so that we can view our detector's results on our smart phone when connected to our home network.

 To set up the web server on the RPi, follow the instruction from **tom's HARDWARE** (https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html).
 Only need to do first section - upto 9.
 Build your website.